schwampus/schwampus/README.md

 Prior to my coding journey I had Graphic Design and Photo/Video as one of my biggest hobbies which led me to study Digital Design at YRGO.
 After that I worked a couple of years in Video Production at two different agencies here in Gothenburg.
 I was an Editor / Motion Designer / Colorist the days spent at the office, out on set I was a First AC, Drone Pilot and of course also a Camera Operator.

+Now I'm combining all of my skillsets, a problem solver, creator of things & designer into one great package as a FULLSTACK DEVELOPER.

 💻 Tech Stack <sub><sup>- this list is growing along side my studies<sup></sub>